Edward-Arth/rock-paper-scissors/README.md

-In this project, I consolidate javascript basics by creating a skeleton of the game "rock paper scissors" against the computer.
+In this project, I consolidate javascript basics by creating a skeleton of the game "rock paper scissors".